-Have I gotten the point across yet?
-I LOVE JENI’S ICE CREAM.
-And now that there are multiple locations in Nashville, my waistline is in immediate danger.
-I finally met Jeni Britton Bauer at the opening of her Hillsboro Village store—dangerously close to where I live—and had a major fangirl moment.
+Jeni’s originated out of a food market in Ohio, but there are now multiple locations in Nashville, and my waistline is forever in danger when I pass one.
 I’ve tried about every flavor she makes, and while you can’t go wrong, the combo of salty caramel and brown butter almond brittle is always my favorite.

 For breakfast/lunch/dinner any day of the week: Fido